Data Privacy Policy

 Our host will only process your data insofar as this is necessary for the fulfilment of its service obligations and will follow our instructions with regard to this data.

 We use the following host: Microsoft Ireland Operations Limited, The Atrium Building,Block B, Carmanhall Road, Sandyford Business Estate, Dublin 18.
 In rare support cases, the parent company, Microsoft Corporation, One Microsoft Way, 98052-6399 Redmond WA, United States of America may access the data.
-This constitutes processing in an insecure third country, which we safeguard with standard data protection clauses.
-For more information on Microsoft Azure Cloud, please see Microsoft's privacy policy: https://privacy.microsoft.com/de-de/privacystatement.
+This constitutes pro-cessing in an insecure third country, which we safeguard with standard data protection clauses.
+For more infor-mation on Microsoft Azure Cloud, please see Microsoft's privacy policy: https://privacy.microsoft.com/de-de/privacystatement.

-6 Recording of data on this website
+6 Recording of data on this website in detail

 6.1 Server log files

-"The provider of this website and its pages automatically collects and stores information in so-called server
+The provider of this website and its pages automatically collects and stores information in so-called server log files, which your browser communicates to us automatically.
+The information comprises:

-• The used operating system
+• operating system used and its interface,

-• The hostname of the accessing computer
+• Host name of the accessing computer,

-• The IP address
+• IP address

 This data is not merged with other data sources.

-This data is recorded on the basisbase of Art.
-6 para 1 f) GDPRArt.
-6(1)(f) GDPR.
+This data is recorded on base of Art.
+6 para 1 f) GDPR.
 The operator of the website has a legitimate interest in the technically error free depiction and the optimization of the operator’s website.
-In order to achieve this,
+In order to achieve this, server log files must be recorded.

-6.2 Cookies
+6.2 Cookies in the browser

 Our websites and pages use what the industry refers to as “cookies.”
 Cookies are small text files that do not cause any damage to your device.
-They are either stored temporarily for the duration of a session (session cookies) or they are permanently archived on your device (permanent cookies).
+They are either stored temporarily for the duration of a session (session cook-ies) or they are permanently archived on your device (permanent cookies).
 Session cookies are automatically deleted once you terminate your visit.
 Permanent cookies remain archived on your device until you actively delete them, or they are automatically eradicated by your web browser.

 In some cases, it is possible that third-party cookies are stored on your device once you enter our site (thirdparty cookies).
 These cookies enable you or us to take advantage of certain services offered by the third party (e.g., cookies for the processing of payment services).